DESIGN A SUSTAINABLE VILLAGE IN IRELAND IN 2050

 With Thanks to

-Calligraphy programme – ARMA
+Calligraphy – ARMA

 Welcome to the Art of Reading in the Middle Ages (ARMA) curriculum linked teaching and learning resources for schools.
 These harness medieval digital collections from the Hunt Museum and Limerick Museum and manuscripts available through Europeana Foundation